Contents

 - Where are the records of attendance held: Electronic staff record (ESR).

-10.2 Transcribing NRT, all colleagues issuing pharmacotherapy
+10.2 Transcribing nicotine replacement therapy (NRT), all colleagues issuing pharmacotherapy

 - How often should this be undertaken: Every 3 years.